edulix/scala-js-basic-example/README.md

 - github condition that makes obligatory that code styling conforms to the specification]
 - Symbol exports in Scala.js [TODO]

+## Execution

-## How to run in the web browser
+## In the web browser

 Dependencies:
 - sbt >= 0.13
-- If using Scala Native, install node
+- If using Scala Native, install node and https://code.googlesource.com/re2
 - If using Scala JVM, install Scala JVM dependencies (mainly Java 8)
 - If using Scala JS, Node.js >= 6